-It is loaded with strong antiseptic properties, which can disinfect any surface by removing the dirt and stain.
+It is loaded with strong antiseptic properties, which can disinfect any surface by removing dirt and stain.

 It is great at eliminating unpleasant smells with its comforting fragrance.
 It also acts as a natural and effective insect repellent.

-You can only use peppermint oil or mix with other essential oils in recommended ratios to get the desired result.
+You can only use peppermint oil or mix it with other essential oils in recommended ratios to get the desired result.

 Chamomile Essential Oil

-Chamomile is a world-famous tea and exceptionally well known for its calming and soothing effects on our senses.
+Chamomile is a world-famous tea and is exceptionally well known for its calming and soothing effects on our senses.

-It has been successfully used in ancient medicine to heal various skin diseases like eczema, canker sores, and much more.
+Chamomile oil has been successfully used in ancient medicine to heal various skin diseases like eczema, canker sores, and much more.